How to Become a Massage Therapist

 The following graphic illustrates the wide variety of workplaces where you can find massage therapists:

 As you consider massage therapy programs, you’ll need to weigh a number of factors.
 Here are some of the most important.

 Is the school accredited?

 In terms of accreditation and program excellence, massage therapy programs are not equal.
 You’ll want to attend a massage therapy program that meets official standards established within the massage therapy profession.
-Be sure the school you choose is designated as an accredited massage therapy program by the Commission on Massage Therapy Accreditation (COMTA).
+Be sure the program you choose is designated as an accredited massage therapy program by the Commission on Massage Therapy Accreditation (COMTA).

 Watch Dr. Dale Healey, Dean of the College of Health and Wellness, explain the significance of this unique distinction.

 What’s the massage therapy school like?